larsimmisch/pyalsaaudio/doc/terminology.rst

    means that a new frame is played or captured 8000 times per second.

 Data rate
-   This is the number of bytes, which must be recorded or provided per second at a certain frame size and rate.
+   This is the number of bytes which must be consumed or provided per second at a certain frame size and rate.

    8000 Hz mono sound with 8 bit (1 byte) samples has a data rate of